Heath Hembree: Boston Red Sox

 Hembree made 11 appearances with Boston during the start-delayed 2020 season, registering two wins and a 5.59 ERA.

 Philadelphia Phillies

 On August 21, 2020, Hembree was traded to the Philadelphia Phillies along with Brandon Workman and cash for Nick Pivetta and Connor Seabold.
 On August 23, 2020, Hembree made his Phillies debut.

 In 2020, with the two teams combined, Hembree was 3–0 with a 9.00 ERA.
 He gave up the highest percentage of barrels per plate appearance of any major league pitcher, at 13.3%.
-He was outrighted to AAA on October 27, 2020.
-He elected free agency on October 30.
+He was outrighted to the Triple–A Lehigh Valley IronPigs on October 27, 2020, and elected free agency on October 30.

 Cleveland Indians

 On February 5, 2021, Hembree signed a minor league contract with the Cleveland Indians organization with an invitation to the Indians' major league spring training camp.
 On March 20, 2021, Hembree was released by the Indians.

 Cincinnati Reds

 On March 22, 2021, Hembree signed a minor league contract with the Cincinnati Reds organization that included an invitation to spring training.
 On April 23, 2021, Hembree was selected to the active roster.
 In 45 games for the Reds, Hembree struggled to 6.38 ERA with 68 strikeouts.
 On August 17, Hembree was designated for assignment by the Reds.